bayan-97/reading-notes/01b Learning Markdown.md

 **loving of the learning .also,you will solve any problem you face by this teq.**

-*you have start from somewhere*such as :
+*you have start from somewhere* ask yourself :

 1-Which aspects of my work am I most proud of?

 2-What can I do to improve the aspects I’m less proud of?

+3-What went wrong, and how can I make sure it doesn’t happen again?

 [mind](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)